EdgeCaseBerg/sn/ch2.md

 Raising his eyebrow speculatively, Remy happily accepted a hot cup from the excited chef.
 "Special, huh?
 What's the special?"

-Clark's face somehow split even wider, "it's a secret, but you'll know it when you taste it"
+Clark's face somehow split into an even wider grin, "it's a secret, but you'll know it when you taste it"

 "How do you know I'll like it?", eyes roving the opening he had just made with a fork, Remy watched some type of sauce leak out and shrugged.